Sanuki Udon (讃岐うどん)

 Gamo Udon

 This shop is in rural scenery in Sakaide City, Kagawa Prefecture.
 It has been popular since the early Sanuki udon boom.
-The parking lot has expanded due to its popularity, but during the Golden Week holidays, the shops are often closed temporarily to prevent traffic congestion in the neighborhood.
+The parking lot has expanded due to its popularity, but during the Golden Week holidays, the shop often closes temporarily to prevent traffic congestion in the neighborhood.

-A self-styled shop where you tell the general how many balls you want, whether the noodles are warm or cold, and when you receive the bowl, you choose the toppings yourself and sprinkle the soup stock.
-It’s good to eat inside the store, but on sunny days it’s recommended to sit outside on a bench and eat.
+This self-styled shop requires you to tell the staff how many balls you want, whether the noodles are warm or cold, and when you receive the bowl, you choose the toppings yourself and sprinkle the soup stock.
+Eating inside the store works well, but on sunny days we recommend sitting outside on a bench to eat.

 Hinode Seimen Jyo

 It is also famous for being open only for 1 hour from 11:30 to 12:30 at noon.
-Originally, it is a long-established noodle factory founded shortly after the war., but in response to the customer’s desire to “eat on the spot”, you can prepare a desk and chair for that time and eat.
-After only the noodles are brought in, the soup stock is sprinkled from the pot on the desk to eat.
-This shop offers a low price of udon yet you will be amazed by how delicious it was.
-The shop has given several past awards in the past and as of the present.
-The udon noodle itself is very pleasing and beautiful to the eye.
+Originally, this long-established noodle factory started shortly after the war, but in response to the customer’s desire to “eat on the spot”, the shop prepared a desk and chair for that time so people could eat there.
+After staff bring in only the noodles, customers sprinkle the soup stock from the pot on the desk to eat.
+This shop offers udon at a low price yet you will find yourself amazed by how delicious it tastes.
+The shop has won several awards in the past and continues to win them at present.
+The udon noodle itself looks very pleasing and beautiful to the eye.

 Suzaki Foods Shop

-This shop at first glance is hard to tell whether it is an udon restaurant.
-You can savor your udon by sprinkling soy sauce on old-fashioned thick noodles which has strong elasticity.
-It is also popular to sprinkle eggs on it and eat it.
-It is a gem that you can feel the deliciousness and firmness of the noodles just by simple seasoning.
-The udon here is a popular source of deliciousness and you can eat it with soy sauce and eggs or whatever you want to eat it with.
-It also has a parking lot with 25 units capacity for those who would go out with their cars to eat here.
+At first glance, you can hardly tell whether this shop is an udon restaurant.
+You can savor your udon by sprinkling soy sauce on old-fashioned thick noodles which have strong elasticity.
+Many people also sprinkle eggs on it and eat it this way.
+This gem lets you feel the deliciousness and firmness of the noodles just by simple seasoning.
+The udon here offers a popular source of deliciousness and you can eat it with soy sauce and eggs or whatever you want to eat it with.
+The restaurant also provides a parking lot with 25 units capacity for those who would go out with their cars to eat here.

 Handmade Udon Tamura

 The shop has a simple exterior appearance.
 It is a well-known restaurant that became a rumor among local udon lovers before the Sanuki udon tour became a boom.
-Udon making has been taken over from the predecessor who was said to have the hand of God.
-The process of boiling the udon noodles in an iron kettle is top-notch.
-The shop is self-styled and the fee is postpaid.
-“Soy sauce udon”, which is simply sprinkled with soy sauce to taste the strength of the body, is popular.
+The current owner has taken over udon making from the predecessor who people said had the hand of God.
+The process of boiling the udon noodles in an iron kettle demonstrates top-notch skill.
+The shop follows a self-styled system and customers pay the fee afterward.
+“Soy sauce udon”, which diners simply sprinkle with soy sauce to taste the strength of the body, remains popular.

 Another Udon in Japan